 –Shane Ellison author of Health Myths Exposed

-More than ever it seems we are constantly bombarded by the over-bearing pressures of life – achieving success, meeting deadlines, demanding bosses, family issues, health concerns, questionable politics and an economic crisis that seems to be always looming over our heads.
+More than ever it seems we are constantly bombarded by the over-bearing pressures of life – achieving success, meeting deadlines, demanding bosses, family issues, health concerns, questionable politics and an economic crisis that are consistently looming over our heads.
 Along with all of the above there is a particular crisis that is becoming larger and larger – one that is alarming and having more negative effect on Americans than most realize or will acknowledge.
 What am I referring to?
 The blaring fact that America is now a country on prescription meds in epidemic proportions!
-Not the illegal street drug concern (although this is huge, too), but the legal promotion and candy-like selling of drugs that is encouraged and promoted by pharmaceutical companies.
+Not the illegal street drug concern (although this is huge as well), but the legal promotion and candy-like selling of drugs encouraged and promoted by pharmaceutical companies.

 As of 2017, 59 percent of Americans are on at least one prescription med.
 Research indicates that antibiotics, antidepressants and painkilling opioids are most commonly prescribed.
 15 percent of patients are on five or more prescription meds, according to Dr. Kevin Campbell, MD, FACC.
 The number of prescriptions filled for American adults and children rose 85 percent between 1997 and 2016, from 2.4 billion to 4.5 billion a year, according to the health research firm Quintile IMS.
 During that time, the U.S. population rose 21 percent.
 In 2014, nearly 1.3 million people sought emergency room treatment for adverse drug effects, and about 124,000 people died, according to U.S. government data cited by Consumer Reports.